-In Reception and KS1, we use the Rising Stars Reading Planet scheme to teach reading.
+In Reception and KS1, we use Little Wandle Letters and Sounds Revised scheme to teach reading.
 KS1 pupils move to the Accelerated Reader scheme on an individual basis at the direction of their teacher.
 KS2 pupils are still able to access Reading Planet to progress through the scheme and then begin to use Accelerated Reader.

 Find out more details about both schemes here: